 Catastrophic Coverage Stage.
 All Medicare prescription drug plans include catastrophic coverage for people with high drug costs.
-In order to qualify for catastrophic coverage, you must spend \$7,400 out-ofpocket during 2023.
-When the total amount you have paid for your Cost Share reaches \$7,400, you will pay the following for the remainder of 2023:
+In order to qualify for catastrophic coverage, you must spend \$8,000 out-of-pocket during 2024.
+When the total amount you have paid for your Cost Share reaches \$8,000, you pay nothing for covered Part D drugs the remainder of the calendar year.